MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/operationalize-r-server-one-box-config.md

 1. [Launch the administration utility](../operationalize/configure-use-admin-utility.md#launch) with administrator privileges.
 The utility checks to see if any 9.0 configuration files are present under the `current` folder previously mentioned.

-1. From the menus, choose **Configure R Server for Operationalization** and then choose **Configure for one box**.
+1. From the menus, choose **Configure server** (or in previously releases, Configure R Server for Operationalization) and then choose **Configure for one box**.
 The configuration script begins.

 1. When the script asks you if you'd like to upgrade, enter `y`.
 The nodes are automatically setup using the configuration you had for R Server 9.0.
 Note: You can safely ignore the Python warning during upgrade.